Cover-Up: Biden’s Ecoterrorist-Linked Nominee Locked Access to Master’s Thesis Advocating Population Control Propaganda

 Internet archives show Stone-Manning’s thesis access page was updated on June 9, 2020, but that the thesis remained accessible to the public on that day.
 The next day that the Internet archive picked up activity on the thesis page does not come again until June 24, 2021 — the day after the Daily Caller report was published — at which point the page appeared with a new message on the righthand side of it stating, “This record is only available to users affiliated with the University of Montana.”

-Asked about this discrepancy, the librarian only said her “notes indicate that access was restricted on June 11, 2020.”
+Asked about this discrepancy, the librarian said her “notes indicate that access was restricted on June 11, 2020.”

 Amid her nomination, Stone-Manning has come under intense scrutiny over how she spent her graduate school days in Missoula, Montana, which was a hub for environmental activism in the 1980s and 1990s.
 During her time there, Stone-Manning belonged to the extremist group Earth First!, members of which committed acts of ecoterrorism such as tree spiking and property destruction.
 Stone-Manning herself became involved in a tree spiking case at the time.